p810/mysql-helper/docs/01_Getting_Started.md

 ## Connecting to the database
 `p810\MySQL\ConnectionInterface` describes a connection to MySQL, that can be used to fluently build queries and automatically process the results.
 The default implementation provided by this package is `p810\MySQL\Connection` which relies on PDO as its connector.
-Create a new instance of this object by passing your username, password, and database:
+Create a new instance of this object by passing your username, password, and optionally a database name:

 ```php
 $connection = new p810\MySQL\Connection('username', 'password', 'database');